 Return to top of page

-A14.
+A15.
 The CDC says there is no evidence that COVID-19 can spread to humans through the use of pools and hot tubs that are properly operated.
 Gov. Walz’s Executive Order 20-63, allowed pools to reopen on June 1 for the sole purpose of youth sports and youth programs per the Youth Sports & Recreation and Swimming Pool & Aquatic Facilities guidance.
+Gov. Walz announced the next plans for the Minnesota Stay Safe Plan allowing pools to reopen on June 10 at up to 50 percent capacity both indoors and outdoors per the Swimming Pool & Aquatic Facilities guidance.

 —Learn more about water transmission and COVID-19 from the CDC